ng-Classic/ng-classic/aio/content/guide/elements.md

 ## Transforming components to custom elements

-Angular provides the `createCustomElement()` function for converting an Angular component, together with its dependencies, to a custom element.
+Angular Classicprovides the `createCustomElement()` function for converting an Angular Classiccomponent, together with its dependencies, to a custom element.
-The function collects the component's observable properties, along with the Angular functionality the browser needs to create and destroy instances, and to detect and respond to changes.
+The function collects the component's observable properties, along with the Angular Classicfunctionality the browser needs to create and destroy instances, and to detect and respond to changes.

 The conversion process implements the `NgElementConstructor` interface, and creates a constructor class that is configured to produce a self-bootstrapping instance of your component.